2019 Subaru Forester vs. 2019 Subaru Ascent: Compare Cars

 Subaru Forester and Subaru Ascent performance, safety

 Underhood, the Ascent’s 2.4-liter turbo-4 provides ample acceleration.
 It mates well with the standard continuously variable transmission, although we think an extra layer or two of sound deadening would help its cause.
-The Forester uses a 2.5-liter inline-4 that’s larger but lacks a turbo.
+The Forester uses a 2.5-liter flat-4 that’s larger but lacks a turbo.
 Even though its 182-horsepower rating isn’t burdened by as much weight as the Ascent, the Forester won’t win many drag races.

 2019 Subaru Ascent first drive